 PAST PERFORMANCE IN HORSE RACING, AND IN THIS YEAR’S KENTUCKY DERBY

 is the horse Caton expects will be the favorite going in.
 He has won his last 2 races and star Jockey Mike Smith chose to ride him over another horse.
 Caton notes that the horse was “an impressive winner in the Arkansas Derby.”
+Tacticus

 winner of the Florida Derby, is undefeated in 4 races, and is certainly a threat to win Game Winner

 is another Baffert-trained horse.
 A 2-year old champion, Caton thinks that the 1 ¼ mile distance could have him at his best.
+Improbable,

 the third Baffert entry, has “looked sensational” as a runner-up in his last 2 races, after 3 wins to start his career.
 Vekoma

 will probably be the biggest long shot among the top 10 horses in the point system, according to Caton.
 She said that “his pedigree harkens to horses with a lot of stamina” which could make him a threat here.
 “He has an atypical stride and sometimes lacks focus” which could make him one of the better value plays in this year’s race.
 By My Standards

 As always, there was a lot of value to me and I hope to you in my latest conversation with Caton Bredar.
 I thank her for once again treating us to her insight into the sport of horse racing in anticipation of its biggest day.
 And as with investing, the rules of engagement are pretty straightforward: look for value, do your homework, take nothing for granted, and remember that past performance is not only not a guarantee, but it can also lead you astray if you don’t keep your emotions in check.